reireynoso/umessenger-app/readme.md

 * A user can video chat another user. (only one user at the moment)
 * The user on the receiving end can choose to accept or decline the video chat call.

+# Features in progress

+* Reacting on a specific message.
+Data needs to be structured on the server.
+Rendering reactions on the frontend in progress.

 # Known Bugs/Issues
 * When inputting email recipient, if it's too long it will expand the width.
 * ~~Sending a new message through a new conversation does not redirect to the conversation without redirecting for everyone.~~ (implemented a fix by adding another dispatch on sendMessageToConversation fetch request.
 But still needs to test.)